zeta-chain/network-athens3/docs/start_here.md

 These instructions are for the initial setup and genesis of the network.
 Running a validator 24/7 requires a more robust setup that will change depending on the environment you are running the validator in.
-At a minimum we reccomend you:
+At a minimum we recommend you:

 - [ ] Run each process as a systemd service or containerized service
 - [ ] Do NOT run these services as root.
 Create a new restricted ZetaChain user